-To ensure that the product detects intended rearrangements, clinical performance was established over two studies on representative samples of the intended population for the product: 3:1 methanol/acetic acid-fixed material from deidentified haematologically derived samples.
-The sample size for both studies was one-hundred and thirteen (113) specimens, with the target population of twenty (20) bone marrow positive specimens and ninety-three (93) bone marrow negative specimens.
-All samples were de-identified and randomised to prevent analysis bias.
-The results were compared to the known status of the sample.
-The concordance/discordance of results was found to meet the acceptance criteria for these studies.
+To ensure that the product detects intended rearrangements, clinical performance was established over one study on representative samples of the intended population for the product: residual methanol/acetic acid fixed haematologically derived material.
+The sample size was 136 specimens, with a population of 43 positive specimens and 93 negative specimens.
+The results were compared to the known status of the sample, as identified by a comparator method.
+The concordance/discordance of results was found to meet the acceptance criteria for this study